francisluong/juniper-helpers/README.md

 Getting Started
 ---------------

-The library is written in TCL so you just have to clone the repo and add it to your TCLLIBPATH.
-Here are sample steps for BASH on Ubuntu:
+Here are simple steps for BASH on Ubuntu (other linux variants may require minor changes):

-If you have root/sudo - Clone the repository into /usr/lib (or any path listed in $tcl_pkgPath
+1a.
+If you have root/sudo - Clone the repository into /usr/lib (or any path listed in $tcl_pkgPath)

 ```
 cd /usr/lib
 sudo git clone https://github.com/francisluong/juniper-helpers.git
 ```

+1b.
 Or...
 If you DON'T have root/sudo - clone to a user folder and add the path of this git repo to TCLLIBPATH (perhaps in your ~/.bashrc)

 ```
 mkdir ~/lib